 Only stars and a waxing moon lit the tour’s descent to the opposite shore of Sheridan’s second island.
 Another ferry waited at the pier, but the ferryman blocked the dock with a sizable suitcase as he smoked the last of a cricket.
 He smashed the smoldering butt with his bare heel.
 He had torn jeans and a white tank-top.

 Michael gathered the group out of earshot.
 “The second ferryman will not let us board until we buy souvenirs.
 I hope the inconvenience is not too much trouble.”

 Henry scoffed while the others nodded.
 Michael led them to the ferryman, who called out in Sheridanian.
 “Oran dora, Michael.
 [You told them my fare?]”
 Michael nodded and the ferryman opened his suitcase.
 It was packed with seashells of all sizes, colors, and kinds.
 “Cost is buying two shells.
 Foreign currency only.
 Children ride free.”

 “I knew this place was a tourist-trap.”
-Henry didn’t even look into the suitcase.
+Henry didn’t even look at the suitcase.
 “I got shells at the bazaar.
 How come we gotta buy shit?”

 “You don’t,” Michael managed through a gritted smile.
 “You’re welcome to hike back over the island and take tomorrow’s ferry to the airport.”